lucacar/datasciencecoursera/CODEBOOK.md

 #Cleaning and Getting Data course project code book
 ##Analysis process

 ###The script runanalysis.R download and reads the processed experiment data and performs a number of steps to clean the data set and apply means.
+Please, note that the script requires PLYR to run: if not present must be installed prior running the script.

 ####Directories used to support input and ouptput are verified and if missing created under working directory
 ####Data files are verified and if do not exist downloaded from the repository (HTTP url)